Prescription Weight Loss Drugs Review

 Remember all the scary stuff you heard about Fen-Phen back in the 1990’s?
 Well phentermine is the “Phen” in Fen-Phen.
 The other fen part though, fenfluramine, was the drug that was taken off the market in 1997 after patients were developing heart valve disease.
 Phentermine, which is a stimulant and appetite suppressant, has not been linked to heart value problems, but it still should be used with caution.
 It is only available for short-term use only as there is a risk of abuse and dependence.
 It should not be used for more than 12 weeks.
 This is the most popular and least expensive medication option.

-Phentermine is approved for the use in people over the age of 16.
+Phentermine is approved for use in people over the age of 16.
 Most other weight loss medications are approved for 18 years and older.

 Side effects can include raising blood pressure, heart palpitations, restlessness, dizziness, tremor, insomnia, shortness of breath and chest pain.
 Less serious side effects include dry mouth, diarrhea, constipation and vomiting.
 You should not take phentermine if you have a history of heart disease, stroke, congestive heart failure, uncontrolled high blood pressure or a history of drug abuse.
+Many providers require a monthly blood pressure check while on this medication.

 Saxenda is an injectable medication which is actually just a higher dose of a Victoza, a medication for type 2 diabetes.
 It mimics an intestinal hormone that tells your brain when your stomach is full.
 You inject it in your stomach, upper arm or thigh once daily.
 You will start on a small dose and increase the dose each week for several weeks.
 This is done to minimize gastrointestinal side effects.